This Privacy Statement was amended on 31 March 2022.

 Your data outside Europe

-Your personal data may be processed outside Europe.
+Your personal data is processed outside Europe too.
 Additional rules apply in that case, the reason being that not all countries have the same strict data protection legislation as we do in Europe.

 Sharing personal data within the ABN AMRO Group